NVIDIA/cuda-quantum/docs/sphinx/quick_start.rst

 setting |---| that is, CPUs, GPUs, and QPUs working together.
 Further enabling application acceleration, CUDA Quantum includes language extensions for Python and C++ and a system-level toolchain.

-Learn more about CUDA Quantum’s key benefits here [FIXME: Link to CUDA Quantum Marketing page]
+..
+[FIXME]: Learn more about CUDA Quantum’s key benefits here [Link to CUDA Quantum Marketing page]

+This Quick Start page guides you through getting set up with CUDA Quantum and running your first program.
 If you have already installed and configured CUDA Quantum, we encourage you to move directly to our :ref:`Basics Section <cudaq-basics-landing-page>`.